-Taking care of our school buildings is part of taking care of our students, which is why we have the Capital Improvement Campaign.
-This special fund pools our Battle Creek Catholic Family resources and directs them to our schools’ greatest areas of need.
-“Raise the Roof” is our current campaign.
+Taking care of our school buildings is part of taking care of our students, which is why we have the need for an ongoing Capital Improvement Campaign.
+This special fund pools our Battle Creek Catholic Family resources and directs them to our schools’ greatest areas of needs for both upgrades and routine maintenance.

 Absolutely not!
 We are a BCACS community and we will tackle our repairs as a community for whatever site needs it most.
 We’ve been educating students for over 100 years, which means we have been stewards of our historic school buildings for over 100 years.
 We are good with that.
 We are BCACS.

 Currently all three schools show signs of their age, including plumbing and HVAC issues.
 Both require routine maintenance and repairs to ensure long-term viability.
 This isn’t anything we aren’t used to.
 In fact, we come to expect necessary repairs each year.
 It is through these capital funds we can either offset the schools’ budget or cover the cost completely.